 Scope: This thrust focuses on developing a scientific understanding of the hydrological cycle (and inter-linkages) in order to promote systematic water assessment and planning.
 The thrust will promote better understanding of the variability of the quantity and quality of water available for use and development in South Africa.
-Recent changes in national water resource infrastructure management, the awareness of the poor state of water resource infrastructure and increased knowledge of water resource planning needs are expected to receive attention, through the support of competent and sustainable solutions.
+Recent changes in national water resource infrastructure management, the awareness of the poor state of water resource planning needs are expected to receive attention, through the support of competent and sustainable solutions.
 Sound water resource assessment and planning can only be achieved with reasonably accurate and consistently recorded and processed data and information.
 The thrust will support the implementation and use of a national water resource information system.